Magee College: Tip O'Neill Chair

 Based at Magee, the Tip O'Neill Chair in Peace Studies was established in commemoration of the former Speaker of the United States House of Representatives Thomas "Tip" O'Neill Jr. a well-known supporter of the Northern Ireland Peace Process.
 The chair was inaugurated by the former President of the United States, Bill Clinton in 1995.
 Currently funded by The Ireland Funds the chair was held by the Nobel Peace Laureate, John Hume from 2002 to 2009.
 Under the tenure of Professor Hume Magee hosted a series of guest lectures involving key national and international policy-makers.
+The Tip O'Neill Chair is currently held by Professor Brandon Hamber.